From construction... for construction

 We originated the market for secure self-employment in construction in 1996, and we’ve been ahead of everyone else ever since.

-In 2017, choosing the correct employment intermediary continues to be an important decision.
+Choosing the correct employment intermediary continues to be an important decision.
 The Onshore Employment Intermediaries legislation, introduced to crack down on false self-employment, means your decision must be seen to made on a basis of surety.
 HMRC has always required due diligence, but these new tax laws require a deeper level of audited analysis of the workplace circumstances of every operative you engage on a short-term basis.

 For Hudson Contract, this is nothing new: auditing the workplace circumstances has been part of our procedures since 2002.